SESARM About Us

 - Vice Chair - Laura Crowder, West Virginia

 - Director - Jeff Koerner, Florida

 AUDIT AND TAX COMMITTEE

-The SESARM Audit and Tax Committee for FY 2019-2020 has not been determined.
+The SESARM Audit and Tax Committee for FY 2020-2021 Laura Crowder, Ron Gore, and Jeff Koerner.

 SESARM is a Georgia corporation incorporated February 24, 1997 with the intent of providing a voice for state air pollution control agencies in the Southeast.
 The eight EPA Region 4 states were charter members.
 More recently, in 2013, Virginia and West Virginia became the ninth and tenth members of SESARM.
 Both of the latter states are in EPA's Region 3.